 A waterproof shell jacket should have taped seams and storm zips to keep out the rain.
 These waterproof seals combined with a face fabric, membrane, and sometimes jacket lining, too, mean shells are rarely as breathable as they promise, but with an effective base layer wicking sweat away from your skin you can still feel reasonably dry and comfortable.

 Three more layers

-Hat: It’s obvious really, but a beanie under a waterproof hood is a layering system in its own right; a polyester or woolen hat traps heat and allows vapor to evaporate, while the hood provides ‘umbrella’ waterproof protection.
+Hat: You lose a lot of heat out of your head, so it's worth having a decent hiking hat.
+It’s obvious really, but a beanie under a waterproof hood is a layering system in its own right; a polyester or woolen hat traps heat and allows vapor to evaporate, while the hood provides ‘umbrella’ waterproof protection.